 There are three conventions for associating FITS keywords with the above transformations.
-In the first formalism, the matrix elements $m{ij}$ are encoded in the PCi\j keywords and the scale factors $s_i$ are encoded in the CDELTi keywords, which must have non-zero values.
+In the first formalism, the matrix elements m{ij} are encoded in the PCi_j keywords and the scale factors s_i are encoded in the CDELTi keywords, which must have non-zero values.
 In the second formalism Eqs.
-(8.1) and (8.2) are combined as and the $CDi_j$ keywords encode the product $s_im{ij}$ .
-The third convention, that was widely used before the development of the 2 previously described conventions but is now deprecated, uses the CDELTi keywords to define the image scale and the CROTA2keyword to define a bulk rotation of the image plane.
-The CDELTi and CROTA2 keywords may co-exist with the $CDi_j$ keywords as an aid to old FITS interpreters, but these keywords must be ignored by software that supports the $CDi_j$ keyword convention.
-In all these formalisms the reference pixel coordinates $r_j$ are encoded in the CRPIXikeywords, and the world coordinates at the reference point are encoded in the CRVALikeywords.
+(8.1) and (8.2) are combined as and the CD{i_j} keywords encode the product s_im{ij} .
+The third convention was widely used before the development of the 2 previously described conventions and uses the $CDELT_i$ keywords to define the image scale and the CROTA2 keyword to define a bulk rotation of the image plane.
+Use of the CROTA2 keyword is now deprecated, and instead the newer PC{i_j} or CD{i_j} keywords are recommended because they allow for skewed axes and fully general rotation of multi-dimensional arrays.
+The CDELTi and CROTA2 keywords may coexist with the CD{i_j} keywords (but the CROTA2 must not occur with the PC{i_j} keywords) as an aid to old FITS interpreters, but these keywords must be ignored by software that supports the CD{i_j} keyword convention.
+In all these formalisms the reference pixel coordinates r_j are encoded in the CRPIXi keywords.
 For additional details, see [11].

-$$x_i = \sum{j=1}^{N} (s_i m{ij}) (p_j - r_j)$$ (8.3)
+$$x_i = \sum{j=1}^{N} (s_i m{ij})(p_j - r_j)$$ (8.3)

 The third step of the process, computing the final world coordinates, depends on the type of coordinate system, which is indicated with the value of the CTYPEi keyword.
-For some simple, linear cases an appropriate choice of normalization for the scale factors allows the world coordinates to be taken directly (or by applying a constant offset) from the $x_i$ (e.g., some spectra).
+For some simple, linear cases an appropriate choice of normalization for the scale factors allows the world coordinates to be taken directly (or by applying a constant offset) from the x_i (e.g., some spectra).
 In other cases it is more complicated, and may require the application of some non-linear algorithm (e.g., a projection, as for celestial coordinates), which may require the specification of additional parameters.
-Where necessary, numeric parameter values for non-linear algorithms must be specified via $PV{i\m}$ keywords and character-valued parameters will be specified via $PS{i\m}$ keywords, where m is the parameter number.
+Where necessary, numeric parameter values for non-linear algorithms must be specified via PVi_m keywords and character-valued parameters will be specified via PSi_m keywords, where m is the parameter number.